JoeOrtiz1995/Lightheadedandco/README.md

 ## PROJECT MANAGEMENT

 ### GITHUB PROJECTS
-Github Projects was used to plan and keep track of the project's development.
+Github Projects was the platform used to set up tasks and keep track of the project's development.

 A link to the Project site can be found below: